itzcole03/StatMusePicksv2/ManusPlan/IMPLEMENTATION_ROADMAP.md

   3. Add CI job step to run `pytest backend/tests/` as part of backend CI (suggest adding to `backend-ci.yml` or extending `alembic_migration_smoke.yml`).

 - **Notes / Caveats:**

+## UPDATE (Nov 13, 2025) — Verification

+- Verified backend checklist items requested by the engineering review: `backend.main` is importable and exposes `app`, `GET /health` exists, and a persisted toy model is present at `backend/models_store/LeBron_James.pkl` for smoke tests.
+These checks were performed by inspecting `backend/main.py` and the `backend/models_store` directory in the repository.

+  - Impact: This confirms the dev backend entrypoint and minimal runtime artifacts required by integration tests are present.
+Recommend proceeding with PR creation and CI updates.

   - Alembic expects a sync DB URL when executed as a CLI process; migrations were applied using a `postgresql://` URL (sync driver).
 The runtime app continues to use the async URL (`postgresql+asyncpg://`) where appropriate.
   - Some roadmap checklist items remain intentionally broad (TimescaleDB, commercial data integrations, full training pipeline).
 Those are next-phase tasks and will be scheduled after we persist a first model and confirm end-to-end flows.